William Coddington: Fast Day Sermon

-The trial
+Trial

 The autumn court in 1637 convened on 2 November, and Wheelwright was sentenced to banishment and ordered to leave the colony within fourteen days.
 Several of Hutchinson and Wheelwright's other supporters were tried and given varied sentences.
 Following these preliminaries, it was Anne Hutchinson's turn to be tried.
 She was brought to trial on 7 November 1637, presided over by Governor Winthrop, on the charge of "traducing [slandering] the ministers", among other charges.
 One of the Boston deputies had been dismissed, so the town was only represented at the trial by Coddington and one other deputy.
 The trial lasted for two days, and Coddington likely coached Hutchinson on legal matters at the end of the first day.
 The first day went well for her, but she made the work much easier for her accusers during the second day.
 She addressed the court with her own judgment, claiming divine revelations as her source of inspiration, and she threatened the court with a curse, as well.

 The stunned reaction of the court turned into an immediate call for Hutchinson's conviction.
 Cotton attempted to come to her defense but was hounded by the magistrates until Winthrop called off the questioning.
 A vote was taken on a sentence of banishment; only Coddington and the other remaining deputy from Boston dissented.
 Winthrop then read the order: "Mrs. Hutchinson, the sentence of the court you hear is that you are banished from out of our jurisdiction as being a woman not fit for our society, and are to be imprisoned till the court shall send you away".